ShaunLWM/ShaunLWM.github.io/_posts/2020-07-31-Biography-Autobiography-Memoirs.md

 title: Biography vs Autobiography vs Memoirs
 ---

-These 3 primary formats are used to tell a life story of a certiain person - Biography, Autobiography and Memoirs.
-However, the usage of these 3 words can be a little taunting as they all share several similarities.
-We do see them in book stores, in movies etc, but what exactly do these terms mean?
+These 3 primary formats are used to tell the life story of a certain person - Biography, Autobiography, and Memoirs.
+However, the usage of these 3 words can be a little daunting as they all share several similarities.
+We do see them in book stores, in movies, etc. but what exactly do these terms mean?

 ---

 ## Biography

-TLDR: Life history of an individual, written by someone else.
+TLDR: The life history of an individual, written by someone else.

-A Biography (aka bio.) is a non-fiction piece of work which accounts for a person's life, written by someone else.
-It can include several pieces of information (most probably in a chronological order), which can include their birthplace, education, relations and many others.
-These information are normally retrieved via interviews, letters, diaries, photographs, essays, reference books, and newspapers.
+A Biography (aka bio.) is a non-fiction piece of work that accounts for a person's life, written by someone else.
+It can include several pieces of information (most probably in chronological order), which can include their birthplace, education, relations, and many others.
+This information are normally retrieved via interviews, letters, diaries, photographs, essays, reference books, and newspapers.

 Examples: